Best First Foods for Baby-Led Weaning (Plus 10 Easy Recipes)

 When should I start baby-led weaning?

-What’s better: baby-led weaning or purees?
+Which is better: baby-led weaning or purees?

 Should I avoid allergens during BLW?